jessymireie/AC/business_understanding.md

 - characteristics of the loan request (duration, amount, etc).

 ## Definition of business goals
-The bank's motivation behind this would be to minimize its losses.
+The bank's main focus would be predicting beforehand which loan request should be accepted or not - this decision would relay on trying to understand which client's would be able to pay the requested loan amount in full and on time.
+The motivation behind only partaking in successful loans, would be to minimize the bank's losses (decrease its current deficit).
+The bank's current success rate regarding loan's outcomes is at 85.97561%.
+The desired result would be a 100% success rate.
+Although obtaining that result would be virtually impossible, the goal here would be to get as close to 100 as possible.

 ## Translation of business goals into data mining goals